 Paul: The 2.6 that we have determined is a ceiling that council rate revenue can increase.
 It’s at their discretion as to how much of that 2.6 they increase rates.
 As well, councils are free to decide how they spread that rate increase.

-Councils have discretion to determine how to allocate the rate peg increase between different ratepayer categories.
+Voiceover: Councils have discretion to determine how to allocate this increase between ratepayer categories.

 Councils wanting a larger increase in rates revenue can apply to IPART for a special variation after they have consulted with their local community.
 We will consider special variation applications for 2020-21 early next year.